IEEE 802.1aq: Example

-If we had an attached non-participating device at Node 7 talking to a non-participating device at Node 5 (for example Device A talks to Device C in Figure 3), they would communicate over one of these shortest paths with a MAC-in-MAC encapsulated frame.
-The MAC header on any of the NNI links would show an outer source address of 00:00:00:70:00, an outer destination address of 00:00:00:50:00 and a BVID of either 101 or 102 depending on which has been chosen for this set of non-participating ports/vids.
-The header once inserted at node 7 when received from node A, would not change on any of the links until it egressed back to non-participating Device C at Node 5.
-All participating devices would do a simple DA+VID lookup to determine the outgoing interface, and would also check that incoming interface is the proper next hop for the packet's SA+VID.
+If we had an attached non-participating device at Node 7 talking to a non-participating device at Node 5 (for example, Device A talks to Device C in Figure 3), they would communicate over one of these shortest paths with a MAC-in-MAC encapsulated frame.
+The MAC header on any of the NNI links would show an outer source address of 00:00:00:70:00, an outer destination address of 00:00:00:50:00 and a BVID of either 101 or 102, depending on which has been chosen for this set of non-participating ports/vids.
+The header, once inserted at node 7 when received from node A, would not change on any of the links until it egressed back to non-participating Device C at Node 5.
+All participating devices would do a simple DA+VID lookup to determine the outgoing interface, and would also check that the incoming interface is the proper next hop for the packet's SA+VID.
 The addresses of the participating nodes 00:00:00:00:00:00 ...
 00:00:00:07:00 are never learned but are advertised by IS-IS as the node's SysId.

-Unicast forwarding to a non-participating client (e.g. A, B, C, D from Figure 3) address is of course only possible when the first hop participating node (e.g. 7) is able to know which last hop participating node (e.g. 5) is attached to the desired non-participating node (e.g. C).
-Since this information is not advertised by IEEE 802.1aq it has to be learned.
-The mechanism for learning is identical to IEEE 802.1ah, in short, the corresponding outer MAC unicast DA, if not known is replaced by a multicast DA and when a response is received, the SA of that response now tells us the DA to use to reach the non-participating node that sourced the response. e.g. node 7 learns that C is reached by node 5.
+Unicast forwarding to a non-participating client (e.g., A, B, C, D from Figure 3) address is, of course, only possible when the first hop participating node (e.g., 7) is able to know which last hop participating node (e.g., 5) is attached to the desired non-participating node (e.g., C).
+Since this information is not advertised by IEEE 802.1aq, it has to be learned.
+The mechanism for learning is identical to IEEE 802.1ah.
+In short, the corresponding outer MAC unicast DA, if not known, is replaced by a multicast DA, and when a response is received, the SA of that response now tells us the DA to use to reach the non-participating node that sourced the response. e.g., node 7 learns that C is reached by node 5.